-programs and skills used | Adobe Premiere Pro, After Effects, graphic design, installation design, color theory, art curation, wood studios, typography
+programs and skills used | Adobe Premiere Pro, After Effects, graphic design, installation design, color theory, art curation, installation and architectural design, wood studios, typography

 Artist Statement